-In this twisted carnival sideshow visitors enter the darkest realms of their imagination as a hypnotist guides you throughout the maze.
+In this twisted carnival sideshow, visitors enter the darkest realms of their imagination as a hypnotist guides guests throughout the maze.

 This new maze doesn’t disappoint.
 With solid characters, an eerie plotline, and stunning visuals, it earns its place with the rest of the other seven mazes.
 One note is that Mesmer does seem a bit shorter compared to the other mazes.